Solar Bulk Purchases

 Cooperative Energy Futures is in the process of organizing a residential bulk purchase.

-The Solar Riverwest program is a new solar group buy program that can help residents invest in lower cost solar installations through the power of volume-purchasing.
+Milwaukee's solar group buying program helps residents invest in lower cost solar installations through the power of volume-purchasing.
 The program is led by Riverwest Cooperative Alliance with support from the City of Milwaukee’s solar program, Milwaukee Shines, and the Midwest Renewable Energy Association (MREA).

 - Click here to learn about how the program works, or access fact sheets about solar basics.